20 Clever Logos with Hidden Meanings

 This emblem is an excellent case of how design can communicate complicated technological ideas simply and visually appealingly.
 It’s like a small piece of art that narrates the story of the digital revolution.

-In 2014, Sony sold off its Vaio PC business, marking this intelligent logo's end of the reign.
-This serves as a reminder that no matter how brilliant branding maybe, even the most ingenious ones won’t save product lines if market conditions change.
+In 2014, Sony sold off its Vaio PC business, marking the end of this intelligent logo’s reign.
+This serves as a reminder that no matter how brilliant branding may be, even the most ingenious ones won’t save product lines if market conditions change.
 Nevertheless, the Vaio logo will always remain classic in terms of design.

 8. Goodwill: The Smiling G

-The logo of Goodwill is positivity personified.
-And they show it by using negative space so smartly.
-Their logo's lower part of the ‘g’ creates a smiley face.
+The Goodwill logo is positivity personified.
+And they show it so smartly through negative space.
+The bottom of their logo’s ‘g’ forms a smiley face.
 This subtle move only further emphasises the organisation’s mission to help people and spread goodwill.

-This 2018 introduced logo is an excellent example of how rebranding can keep a company’s values intact while giving it new life with modern vibes.
+The 2018 logo is an excellent example of how rebranding can keep a company’s values intact while giving it new life with modern vibes.
 It’s like putting a smile on your brand!

 Goodwill didn’t just make their logo cute with this smile–they made it strategic too!
 Research shows that smiles can cause positive emotional responses in humans, so when you see one, you already feel good about it before entering the store.